 Standing down in 2018

-Of the fifty-three councillors in post at the last months of the 2014-2018 term, ten made the decision not to seek re-election in 2018.
+Of the fifty-three councillors in post at the last months of the 2014-2018 term, nine made the decision not to seek re-election in 2018.

 As highlighted in Table 8, those standing down in 2018 were: Cllr.
 Hamish Pollock (Carshalton Central, Liberal Democrat); Cllr.
 Graham Whitham (Cheam, Independent); Cllr.
 Daniel Sangster (Nonsuch, Liberal Democrat); Cllr.
 Doug Hunt (St Helier, Liberal Democrat); Cllr.
 Callum Morton (The Wrythe, Liberal Democrat); Cllr.
 Margaret Court (Wandle Valley, Liberal Democrat); Cllr.
-Jason Reynolds (Wandle Valley, Liberal Democrat); Cllr.
 Arthur Hookway (Worcester Park, Liberal Democrat); Cllr.
 Richard Marston (Worcester Park, Liberal Democrat); Cllr.
 Paul Wingfield (Worcester Park, Liberal Democrat).

-None of the ten councillors standing down in May 2018 had supported the Space for Cycling ‘ask’ for their ward in 2014.
+None of the nine councillors standing down in May 2018 had supported the Space for Cycling ‘ask’ for their ward (2014), or acknowledged our open letter Cycling towards 2018 (2016).
 However, some of those not wishing to seek re-election had either corresponded with us, or had shown some interest in cycling, at some stage during the four-year period.

 Cllr.
 Richard Marston had attended a Get Sutton Cycling meeting in December 2014, and clearly had an interest in cycling.
 In his blog post ‘Traffic Congestion in Worcester Park’ (November 2015) Richard notes: “Unless we change our transport habits the number of vehicles trying to use Central Road will only increase.
 Consider walking or cycling for all or part of your journey, it can be quicker and if you keep off the main roads it will be healthier”.
 In April 2015, following the publication of ‘And then there were ten!’ (highlighting the low support for Space for Cycling amongst councillors), Richard got in touch to say that he personally supported cycling and cycling projects in his ward, but felt that, as a councillor, he must remain unbiased and consider all views.
 Of course, if you asked people in Worcester Park for their views on congestion and air quality along Central Road, many would probably say they would like to see the former reduced and the latter improved.
 We thank Richard for showing some interest in the Space for Cycling project, wish him well for the future, and hope he keeps in touch.